Dasharo/presentations/pcengines-post-eol-survey-summary-and-next-steps.md

 .center.image-70[![](img/pce_sub.svg)]

-* Over 50% of respondents are interested in paid model
+* Over 50% of respondents are interested in paid model.
-  - yearly subscription is most popular among other requests
+  - Yearly subscription is most popular among other requests.
-  - subscription-interested respondents represent 66% of all devices reported in survey
+  - Subscription-interested respondents represent 66% of all devices reported in survey.

 ---